ibm-cloud-docs/cis/dns.md

 {:deprecated: .deprecated}
 {:generic: data-hd-programlang="generic"}

-# Set up your Domain Name System (DNS) for IBM CIS
+# Set up your Domain Name System (DNS) for {{site.data.keyword.cis_full_notm}}
 {:#set-up-your-dns-for-cis}

-This document contains some specific instructions about how to configure your IBM CIS DNS records, including how to configure Secure DNS.
+This document contains some specific instructions about how to configure your {{site.data.keyword.cis_full}} DNS records, including how to configure Secure DNS.

 ## Secure DNS
 {:#secure-dns}